Prestongrange Museum

 The Highlights

-1: Prestongrange Museum is one of those often-overlooked attractions that make East Lothian such a great place for people to visit, and the fact that most tourists seem to stay in Edinburgh means it’s a nice alternative to the hustle and bustle of the city.
+1: Prestongrange Museum is one of those often-overlooked attractions that make East Lothian such a great place to visit, and the fact that most tourists seem to stay in Edinburgh means it’s a nice alternative to the hustle and bustle of the city.

 3: The telephone audio guide is a great idea.
 Just dial the number at each point of interest to hear a description of its history.